Stephen White (political scientist)

-Stephen Leonard White (born 1 July 1945, Dublin, Ireland) is British political scientist and historian, Emeritus Professor at University of Glasgow, an author of many articles and books about politics of Soviet Union and Russia.
+Stephen Leonard White (1 July 1945 – 15 November 2023) was a British political scientist and historian, emeritus professor at University of Glasgow.
+He wrote many articles and books about the politics of the Soviet Union and Russia.

+Life

-Stephen White graduated from Trinity College, Dublin with degrees in history and political science, and then completed a PhD in Soviet studies at University of Glasgow (spending a year at Moscow State University as an exchange student) and a DPhil in politics at Wolfson College, Oxford.
+Stephen White was born in Dublin.
+He graduated from Trinity College, Dublin with degrees in history and political science, and then completed a PhD in Soviet studies at University of Glasgow, spending a year at Moscow State University as an exchange student.
+He took a DPhil in politics at Wolfson College, Oxford.
 White was awarded the Marshall Scholarship.

-His positions include James Bryce Professor of Politics, a Senior Research Associate of the School of Central and East European Studies at University of Glasgow, a visiting professor at the Institute of Applied Politics in Moscow, and adjunct professor of European Studies at the Johns Hopkins University Bologna Center.
+His positions included James Bryce Professor of Politics, a Senior Research Associate of the School of Central and East European Studies at University of Glasgow, a visiting professor at the Institute of Applied Politics in Moscow, and adjunct professor of European Studies at the Johns Hopkins University Bologna Center.

-Since 2002 he is Fellow of the Royal Society of Edinburgh.
-Since 2010 he is Fellow of the British Academy, Section S5 Political Studies: Political Theory, Government and International Relations.
+From 2002 he was Fellow of the Royal Society of Edinburgh.
+In 2010 he became a Fellow of the British Academy, Section S5 Political Studies: Political Theory, Government and International Relations.

 Until 2011 he was a co-editor of The Journal of Communist Studies and Transition Politics.
+He died in Glasgow.